 Adverbs are words that modify verbs, adjectives and other adverbs.

-- a verb eg She walked slowly.
-(How did she walk?)
+- Verb example - They walked slowly.
+(How did they walk?)

-- an adjective eg He drove a very fast car.
-(How fast was his car?)
+- Adjective example - They drove a very fast car.
+(How fast was their car?)

-- another adverb eg It moved quite slowly down the mountainside.
+- Another adverb example - It moved quite slowly down the mountainside.
 (How slowly did it move?)

 Adverbs often tell when, where, why, or under what conditions something happens or happened.
 Adverbs usually end in -ly; however, many words and phrases not ending in -ly serve an adverbial function and an -ly ending is not a guarantee that a word is an adverb.